okrymus/technical-exercise-1/README.md

 ## Requirements

 *	The component should use axios.get to retrieve user data from [https://jsonplaceholder.typicode.com/users](https://jsonplaceholder.typicode.com/users)
-*	The component should roughly adhere to the [wireframe](https://projects.invisionapp.com/freehand/document/2clpV32jw)
+*	The component should roughly adhere to the [wireframe](https://projects.invisionapp.com/freehand/document/2clpV32jw) ** If you do not have a Freehand account, create one or join as a guest.
 * When you are done send us a link to a repository where we can review your work

 ## Resources